 Another great day in store for Election Day

-What a beautiful start to the workweek!
-Monday afternoon brought temperatures in the 70s and plenty of sunshine and blue skies.
-If you’re headed out this evening, take the extra layer as temperatures will quickly fall into the 50s after the sun goes down a bit earlier.

-With mostly clear skies headed into the overnight hours tonight, drier air will allow our temperatures to dip down into the 40s again by the time most of us are waking up for Election Day.
-We’ll start the day with the jacket, but plenty of sunshine will help temperatures warm up just a bit more into the mid 70s across the area so we’ll be able to find some time in the afternoon hours to shed some of those layers.

-Overall, it’ll be a great day to get out and vote, and this week will consist of plenty of days to head outside as well.
+Election Day starts on the chilly side, so those waiting outside to get to the polls will want to have an extra layer or two.
+After about 9am though, no jackets needed until at least dinner time!
+Mainly clear skies will work us into the upper 70s this afternoon with a light south breeze returning.

+There will be a slow, steady return to a slightly more humid Brazos Valley before the week is done.
 Temperatures warm by the back half of the week before a bit more moisture starts to filter in by the weekend.
 We’ll keep eyes on a small rain chance by Sunday as we start to eye our next system and potential cold front push closer to the state of Texas next week.
+For now, keep the sprinklers running and plan for a dry finish to the week.

 Copyright 2020 KBTX.
 All rights reserved.